qualitymanifest/foambook/README.md

 	- separate datetime input for mobile - https://goshakkk.name/different-mobile-desktop-tablet-layouts-react/

 - put query params in url & parse from url, to ease search result sharing

-- CHECK ARGUMENTS TO PUB FUNCTIONS

-- SWITCH FROM COLLECTION2 TO VALIDATED-METHOD
-	- currently working on preference location